 While the judge will still instruct the jury on the legal issues; for example, what it means to have breached a contract for services; the jury will decide, factually, whether the contract was actually breached.
 These will be people drawn from your state whom you and the defendant have never met before.
 In theory, juries in civil trials provide an objective cross section of society.

-Strategically, should you use a jury if your state gives you the option?
 There is no definitive way of knowing whether a jury will be more or less sympathetic to you than to your contractor.

 As a general matter, many people have had experiences with workers or home-repair companies that have not performed as they promised.
 For better or worse, people hold various negative stereotypes regarding contractors.